VirtualMe64/aoc-hardcaml/README.md

 I used a multiphase approach for day two.
 After reciving the input, I extract the decimal digits using the Double Dabble algorithm, check for equality among all relevant sets of chunks, and then increment with a ripple add operation.

 Implementing the equality check was the most interesting part of this circuit.
 For each length 1 through 16, I use a recursive function to find the factors.
 I then use two left fold operations to first check if all of the chunks have the same value for a given chunk size, then to see if any chunk size meets the requirement for each length.
-These would all be computed in parallel in hardware, then a mux with the number of digits is used to get the result.
+These are all computed in parallel, then a mux with the number of digits is used to get the result.

+To solve part 1, I use the same logic but explicitly checking for a chunk size of `length // 2`

-**Performance**: Executes in 4963923 cycles (~2.00 per number checked).
+**Performance**: Executes in 4963923 cycles (~2.000 per number checked).

 ### Day 3